 And less than 30 minutes later, Barbara, a policewoman, way different than most of the police officers we’ve met during the trip, stopped to take us on a beautiful journey that none of us were aware.

-We were supposed to stop somewhere direction the Croatian coast and for no reason life gave us the opportunity to sit down on Maria’s table for a pasta and Turkish coffee and a moment to think how our parents would judge Barbara’s mum who, at the beginning, according to her daughter, was skeptical to host two black men but the end was hugging and kissing those two travelers whose mums taught to believe that once you show your soul even Maria – the world holy mum’s name – cannot resist.
+We were supposed to stop somewhere direction the Croatian coast and for no reason life gave us the opportunity to sit down on Maria’s table for pasta and Turkish coffee and a moment to think how our parents would judge Barbara’s mum who, in the beginning, according to her daughter, was skeptical to host two black men but the end was hugging and kissing those two travelers whose mums taught to believe that once you show your soul even Maria – the world holy mum’s name – cannot resist.

 It was an emotional moment for me Johan and me, who were delighted with this gesture but as well aware that out there many others, without knowing us, could refuse to have any sort of contact with us.

-The unique moment with Barbara, Marija and Mimi
+The unique moment with Barbara, Marija, and Mimi